IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Main Flow**:

 - Business Access Control prevents inappropriate users, applications, purposes, and activities.
-Allowing only Clinical users access under Treatment purpose.
+Allowing only access by Clinical users under Treatment purpose.
 - There is no Access Control use of the Consent resource

 **Post-conditions**: